jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 combien de  fois 14,  il y va  4 fois" ("How  many 14  in 58, I  get 4 times").
 When I  was  10 years  old,  I  did not  know  by heart  the multiples of 14, now I know them partially.

+The  programme  is  available  in  the  `examples`  directory  of  the distribution.

 I did some simple statistics on the CSV file.
 So I found that Newton's method  required  90  1-by-1  (or 2-by-1)  divisions  and  371  1-by-1